 - Find the Incident - Inactive States and remove 8 (Canceled) from the list.

-- The other values that terminate the event are 6 (Resolved) and 7 (Closed).
+- The other values that terminate the alert are 6 (Resolved) and 7 (Closed).

 If you intend to clone your ServiceNow production environment, make sure the clone cleanup script for xMatters is set to active.